 Motor vehicle accidents caused around $2.70 billion dollars in damages in 2019.
 Out of 888,220 work injuries, 35,528 were a result of a motor vehicle accident .

 Even if a worker does not fall, a slip or trip can lead to injury.
 Such injuries may include twisted ankles, fractures, or broken bones.

-The gears and other components of machinery can cause terrible accidents when a worker gets caught in them.
+Gears and other components of machinery can cause terrible accidents if a worker gets caught in them.
 Such incidents may lead to severed fingers, broken bones, or even death.
-A lot of times, these accidents happen when workplace conditions are unsafe or machinery is improperly maintained.
+These accidents often happen when workplace conditions are unsafe or machinery is improperly maintained.

 Sometimes, workers may experience unavoidable collisions with objects or equipment.
 This may happen when workers are forced to work without proper lighting, a workplace has a low-hanging pipe, or equipment was not properly put away.
 These injuries can often be avoided if employers put up proper signage and make sure that workplace conditions are safe.

-If you’ve been injured on the job, contact Juan Hernandez Law P.C.
-If your employer does not have workers compensation insurance or your injuries aren’t sufficiently covered by workers comp, it can leave you with a great financial burden.
-Juan Hernandez is one of only 2% of lawyers who are board-certified in personal injury law, so you can count on him to get you the compensation you deserve for your injuries.
+If you have been injured on the job, contact the Hernandez Law Group, P.C.
+If your employer does not have workers’ compensation insurance or your injuries aren’t sufficiently covered by workers comp, you may be with a great financial burden on top of a terrible injury.
+Juan Hernandez is one of only 2% of lawyers who are board-certified in personal injury law, so you can count on him and his team to get you the compensation you deserve for your injuries.